The symmetric square #

 Recall that an undirected graph (allowing self loops, but no multiple

-edges) is equivalent to a symmetric relation on the vertex type α
+edges) is equivalent to a symmetric relation on the vertex type α.

-Given a symmetric relation on α
+Given a symmetric relation on α, the corresponding edge set is

-which is a special case of Sym2.lift
+constructed by Sym2.fromRel which is a special case of Sym2.lift.

 Notation #

-can be written as s(a, b)
+The element Sym2.mk (a, b) can be written as s(a, b) for short.

 Tags #